Misfit-138/OpenBSD-FiOS-and-IPv6-Demystified/README.md

 This concept was strange to me at first, since, coming from the frugality of IPv4, it seemed excessive to create 18 quintillion addresses simply for my little network's DNS.

 But, IPv6 actually encourages this for:
-- Stability: Your ULA doesn’t change like your Verizon-assigned GUA.
+- Stability: Your ULA doesn’t change like your ISP-assigned dynamic GUA.
 This makes it a perfect anchor for DNS, which needs consistency.
 - Privacy: ULAs are not routable on the public Internet, so there is no exposure.
-- Simplicity: You avoid having to dynamically reconfigure `unbound` whenever your GUA changes.
+- Simplicity: You avoid having to dynamically reconfigure `unbound` in case your dynamic GUA changes.
 - Reachability: Clients can always find Unbound at fd00:AAAA:BBBB:CCCC::1, even if your global prefix changes.

 ## 9. Enable and start `rad`  (IPv6)
-Enable and start rad, so that it advertises the delegated prefix, the ULA prefix, and DNS info (ULA address) on the LAN.
+Enable and start rad, so that it advertises the delegated *prefix*, the ULA *prefix*, and DNS info (*ULA address* in our case) on the LAN.

 You can verify that the delegated prefix, ULA prefix and ULA are advertised using `tcpdump`: